Diplomatic missions

 Republic of Botswana

 The Republic of Bulgaria does not have an embassy in Gaborone.
-Bulgarian citizens staying for short or long term in Botswana can contact on consular matters the Embassy of the Republic of Bulgaria in Pretoria, Republic of South Africa.
+The Embassy of the Republic of Bulgaria in Pretoria, South Africa, is accredited to Botswana.

 Embassy of the Republic of Bulgaria in Pretoria, Republic of South Africa